Guides

 Host(ip='example.com') # ValidationError

 • The `ipaddress` module has security regressions.
-Certain versions accept leading zeros in IPv4 octets, which allows attackers to bypass network filters.
-Validation logic that works today might fail after a simple version update, which creates unpredictable behavior.
+Certain versions accept octets with leading zeros, which allows attackers to bypass network validation.
+Your logic might be correct today but fail after a version update.

 • Parsers handle IPv6 zone identifiers inconsistently.
-The `ipaddress` module, for example, only permits some characters.
-This forces a developer to choose whether to strip, escape, or reject the identifier, with each choice a contradiction of a different standard.
+The `ipaddress` module, for example, has limited support.
+A validator must choose to strip, escape, or reject these identifiers, a choice that often contradicts another specification.

-• Different system layers disagree on what constitutes a valid address.
-The `socket` module might reject an address that `ipaddress` accepts.
-This creates inconsistent behavior unless you normalize every address after you parse it, which adds complexity to the system.
+• Different system layers define validity differently.
+The `socket` module may reject an address that `ipaddress` accepts.
+This creates inconsistent behavior unless you normalize every address after you parse it.

 Validate IP Addresses with Abstract API